Canon 1300D vs Olympus TG-5

-The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus Tough TG-5 are two digital cameras that were revealed to the public, respectively, in March 2016 and May 2017.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Olympus Tough TG-5 are two digital cameras that were announced, respectively, in March 2016 and May 2017.
 The 1300D is a DSLR, while the TG-5 is a fixed lens compact.
-The cameras are based on an APS-C (1300D) and a 1/2.3-inch sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Olympus provides 12 MP.
+The cameras are based on an APS-C (1300D) and a 1/2.3-inch (TG-5) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Olympus provides 12 MP.

-The physical size and weight of the Canon 1300D and the Olympus TG-5 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Olympus TG-5.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus TG-5 is considerably smaller (43 percent) than the Canon 1300D.
 It is noteworthy in this context that the TG-5 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.
 More than that, the TG-5 is water-proof up to 15m and can, thus, be used for underwater photography.